joanmiespada/pmp_empowered/apis/readme.md

 PASSWORD_SALT=<write a number between 5 to 100>
 PASSWORD_JWT=<write random text with numbers and letters, 20 characters should be enought>
 ```
+4) Create new folder with name `certs` in apis folder.
+Then add `apicert.pem` file sourced by firebase here.

+# Bootstrap the KIT

+Inside apis folder write `yarn bootstrap`.
+All dependencies will be resolved.

+# Test

+Execute `yarn test` and all tests in every package will be executed.

 # Compile